 The Social Innovation Fund strengthens the core functions of early stage innovators or organizations.
 It supports them by strengthening their capacity to take their work to the next level.
 This could mean testing a new business model, aligning their organizational structure with a changing environment, or even networking with unlikely allies.
 Learn more here.

 Interested in applying for a Social Innovation Fund grant?
 Learn more about how to apply with the Social Innovation Fund Guide.

 Innoweave helps passionate leaders of successful community organizations raise their game.
 It helps them learn about, select, and implement new tools and approaches.
 A suite of online tools, workshops, and coaching support enables organizations to generate greater impact and advance their missions.
 Visit the Innoweave website to learn more.

 The Foundation offers a complementary suite of grants and investments within our priority areas.
 These grants could be made by invitation from us or in response to a Request for Proposal.
 Increasingly, significant grants and impact investments are being co-created with leading community organizations, and other philanthropic and government partners.
-Visit our Issue Areas pages to learn more about current opportunities.
+Visit our Initiatives pages to learn more about current opportunities.